Per IRS Instructions for Form 8379, page 1:

-You may be an injured spouse if you file a joint tax return and all or part of your portion of the overpayment was, or is expected to be, applied (offset) to your spouse's legally enforceable past-due federal tax, state income tax, child or spousal support, or a federal nontax debt, such as a student loan.
-Review the section of the Q&A listed above to determine if you are eligible.
+Are you an Injured Spouse?
+You may be an injured spouse if you file a joint return and all or part of your portion of the overpayment was, or is expected to be, applied (offset) to your spouse's legally enforceable past-due federal tax, state income tax, state unemployment compensation debts, child support, or a federal nontax debt, such as a student loan.

-If you do not file the form electronically with your return you should send a paper copy of the form to the IRS address for your area.
-Be sure to attach copies of all Forms W-2 Wage and Tax Statement, Forms W-2G Certain Gambling Winnings, or Forms 1099 showing federal income tax withholding.
-The processing of Form 8379 may be delayed if these forms are not attached, or if the form is incomplete when filed.
-View or print the paper filing instructions in your return to obtain the applicable address:
+How to File If you file Form 8379 separately, please be sure to attach a copy of all Forms W-2 and W-2G for both spouses, and any Forms 1099 showing federal income tax withholding, to Form 8379.
+The processing of Form 8379 may be delayed if these forms are not attached, if the form is incomplete when filed, or if you attach a copy of your previously filed joint return.

 Line 1 Complete line 1 to determine if you should file Form 8857.